eosnetworkfoundation/devrel/Onboarding/How-To-Use-GitHub-To-Create-Edit-EOS-Documentation.md

     **Note**: The target GitHub repository is the location where you want to edit or add new content, the repo where you want to push your changes.

-**For example**: When adding glossary items to the glossary, the target GitHuib repository is the “docs” repository, which contains the glossary file.
+**For example**: When adding glossary items to the glossary, the target GitHub repository is the `docs` repository, which contains the glossary file.

 2. Launch the GitHub web editor.
 Click . (to use the same tab) or > (to use a new tab).